Sunwood-ai-labs/AMATERASU/docs/README.en.md

 cd AMATERASU
 ```
 2. Follow the instructions in each project's README to install dependencies and deploy the application.
 3. Enter the necessary settings in the `terraform.tfvars` file.
+You can also use the `amaterasu` tool to generate it automatically.

 ## 📦 Dependencies